godaddy/openstack-puppet/README.md

 immediately "out of the box."
 You will, at a minimum, need to populate a hiera file for all the configuration parameters.

+Patches/comments/complaints welcomed and encouraged!
+Create an issue or PR here.

 Puppet Configuration
 --------------------